singh1114/blockchain-dev.xyz/_posts/2021-05-15-third-generation-blockchain-cardano.md

 ## Solving interoperability with Cardano

-In the open market world of finance which involves banks and other financial institutes, a lot of important things which makes the basis of the whole system are not present in the Blockchain which makes them hard to trust anything done on the Blockchain.
+In the open market world of finance which involves banks and other financial institutes, a lot of important things which make the basis of the whole system are not present in the Blockchain.
+It makes them hard to trust anything done on the Blockchain.

 Till the Blockchain environment becomes the sole provider for sharing money over the internet, we have to keep working with these old financial institutes.

-Cardano team is working on a solution so that it can help fill this gap between the transaction done in the Blockchain and the transaction done on the Banks website.
+Cardano team is working on a solution so that it can help fill this gap between the transaction done in the Blockchain and the transaction done on the Banks.

 For this to work, Cardano needs to cover 3 main areas.